Amersham plc: History

 Chilcote House in Little Chalfont near Amersham was first used for extraction of radium from radium concentrates in 1940, under Walter Patrick Grove.
 Over the next four years over 500 kilograms of radium bromide was produced, to be used to make luminous dials and instruments.
-In 1946 the facility was taken over by the Ministry of Supply and it became known as the “national centre for the processing and distribution of radium, radon and artificial radioactive substances for scientific, medical and industrial purposes”.
-With a new focus on healthcare and industrial applications, the site was expanded and by 1949 when the name changed to "The Radiochemical Centre (TRC), Amersham", production included radium gas capsules for cancer treatment and carbon-14.
+In 1946 the facility was taken over by the Ministry of Supply and it became known as the "national centre for the processing and distribution of radium, radon and artificial radioactive substances for scientific, medical and industrial purposes".
+With a new focus on healthcare and industrial applications, the site was expanded, and by 1949 when the name changed to "The Radiochemical Centre (TRC), Amersham", the production included radium gas capsules for cancer treatment and carbon-14.
 The following year it became an outstation of the Atomic Energy Research Establishment (UKAERA) at Harwell, processing materials produced in its reactors.

-By the 1960s, TRC had over 1000 catalogue items, using over 100 isotopes and exporting to 60 countries.
+By the 1960s, TRC had over 1,000 catalogue items, using over 100 isotopes and exporting to 60 countries.
 A cyclotron was installed, the first for medical isotope production.
-With restructuring of the UKAERA in 1971, TRC became a limited company.
+With the restructuring of the UKAERA in 1971, TRC became a limited company.
 By this time TRC had several international subsidiaries for example Amersham Buchler GmbH & Co.
 KG a Joint Venture with the Quinine Factory Buchler GmbH in Braunschweig (West-Germany).
 In 1976 work began on a second production site in Cardiff.